-You have a duty to ensure that your child is not present in a public place during academy hours during the first 5 academy days of this exclusion, i.e. on [specify the precise dates] unless there is reasonable justification.
-You could be prosecuted or receive a penalty notice if your child is present in a public place during academy hours on those dates.
-It will be for you to show reasonable justification.
+You have a duty to ensure that your child is not present in a public place during academy hours during the first 5 academy days of this exclusion, i.e. on [specify the precise dates] unless there is reasonable justification for this.
+I must advise you that you may be prosecuted or receive a penalty notice from the local authority if your child is present in a public place during school hours on the specified dates.
+It will be for you to show that there is reasonable justification.

-Alternative arrangements for [Child's Name]'s education to continue will be made.
-For the first five academy days of the exclusion, we will set work for [Child's Name] and would ask you to ensure this work is completed and returned promptly to the academy for marking [this may be different if supervised education is being provided earlier than the sixth day].
-From the sixth academy day of the exclusion onwards - i.e. from [specify the date] the Local Authority [give the Name of the authority] will provide suitable full-time education.
+Alternative arrangements for [Child's name] education to continue will be made.
+For the first five academy days of the exclusion, we will set work for [Child's name] and would ask you to ensure this work is completed and returned promptly to the academy for marking [this may be different if supervised education is being provided earlier than the sixth day].
+From the sixth academy day of the exclusion onwards - i.e. from [specify the date] the local authority [give the name of the authority] will provide suitable full-time education.
 [Set out the arrangements if known at time of writing, if not known say that the arrangements will be notified shortly by a further letter].

-[Where pupil lives in a local authority other than the excluding academy local authority]

-I have also today informed [Name of Officer] at [Name of Local Authority] of your child's exclusion and they will be in touch with you about arrangements for [his/her] education from the sixth academy day of exclusion.
+[Where pupil lives in a local authority other than the excluding academy local authority] I have also today informed [Name of officer] at [Name of local authority] of your child's exclusion and they will be in touch with you about arrangements for [his/her] education from the sixth academy day of exclusion.
 You can contact them at [give contact details].